drug-design/course/docs/chapters/protein-structure.md

 #### &alpha;-Keratin

-&alpha;-keratin is used to form hair, fingernails and skin; it can exist as a dimeric or a trimeric &alpha;-helical coiled coil.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/alpha-keratin-76510241'><i class='fa fa-play' aria-hidden='true'></i></button>&alpha;-keratin is used to form hair, fingernails and skin; it can exist as a dimeric or a trimeric &alpha;-helical coiled coil.
 Each chain is made up of about 300 residues (450 &#8491; in length).
 Disulfide bonds which are formed between Cys side chains enhance the strength of the structure.
 The coiled coil structure visualized here comes from another protein, tropomyosin, which is present in the muscles.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer